 GameStop mulls stock sale after Reddit fans send shares soaring

-GameStop Corp said on Tuesday it may sell new shares this year to take advantage of a more-than 800per cent run-up since January in the stock price of the U.S. video game retailer at the center of the Reddit rally of "meme stocks."

-REUTERS: GameStop Corp said on Tuesday it may sell new shares this year to take advantage of a more-than 800per cent run-up since January in the stock price of the U.S. video game retailer at the center of the Reddit rally of "meme stocks."
+NEW YORK: GameStop said on Tuesday (Mar 23) it may sell new shares this year to take advantage of a more-than 800 per cent run-up since January in the stock price of the US video game retailer at the centre of the Reddit rally of "meme stocks".

 Grapevine, Texas-based GameStop's shares have skyrocketed this year as retail traders bet against Wall Street hedge funds that had shorted the stock.
-The company's valuation surged as high as US$33.68 billion, more than Best Buy Co Inc .
+The company's valuation surged as high as US$33.68 billion, more than Best Buy.

 Many market pundits have urged GameStop to take advantage of its vastly increased share price to sell new shares.